nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * *a.
-Patient attempts to delete a record before listing records.
+User attempts to delete a record before listing records.

     * *a1.
 OmniHealth shows an error message.